 Director of Information Governance, Imperial College Academic Health Sciences Centre

 Director of NIHR HPRU in Chemical and Radiation Threats and Hazards

 Emeritus National Institute for Health Research Senior Investigator

 Visiting Professor Nanyang Technological University Lee Kong Chian School of Medicine (since 2016)

 Chair of REF2021 Sub-panel Unit of Assessment 2 for Public Health, Health Services and Primary Care

 Genetic and molecular epidemiology, gene-environment interactions

-Nutritional epidemiology - high blood pressure and cardiovascular disease
+Nutritional epidemiology - focus on diet, high blood pressure and cardiovascular and cardiometabolic diseases

 Non-ionising radiation and health